dazemoon/include-scripts-js/README.md

                     // do stuff to report that file <filename> wasn't loaded });

-        CAVEATS:  - All files in the dependancy graph are loaded synchornously (in series) so browsers won't leverage multi-core concurrent loading.
+        CAVEATS:  - All files in the dependancy graph are loaded synchronously (in series) so browsers won't leverage multi-core concurrent loading.
                   - Each file in the dependancy graph makes a hit on its hosting server